FIZZ 10-Q Quarterly Report Jan. 27, 2024 | Alphaminr

 Presently, our primary market focus is the United States and Canada.
 Certain of our beverages are also distributed on a limited basis in other countries and options to expand distribution to other regions are being pursued.
 To service a diverse customer base that includes numerous national retailers, as well as thousands of smaller “up-and-down-the-street” accounts, we utilize a hybrid distribution system consisting of warehouse and direct-store delivery.
 The warehouse delivery system allows our retail partners to further maximize their assets by utilizing their ability to pick up beverages at our warehouses, further lowering their/our costs.

-Our operating results are affected by numerous factors, including fluctuations in the costs of raw materials, supply chain disruptions, holiday and seasonal programming, and weather conditions.
+Our operating results are affected by numerous factors, including fluctuations in the costs of raw materials, holiday and seasonal programming, changes in consumer purchasing habits and weather conditions.
 Beverage sales are seasonal with higher sales volume realized during the summer months when outdoor activities are more prevalent.

 RESULTS OF OPERATIONS

-Net sales for the first quarter of fiscal 2025 increased 1.6% to $329.5 million compared to $324.2 million for the first quarter of fiscal 2024.
-The increase in sales resulted primarily from a 0.7% increase in case volume and a 0.7% increase in average selling price per case.
-The increase in case volume primarily impacted carbonated soft drink brands, partially offset by a slight decrease in Power+ Brands.
+Net sales for the third quarter of fiscal 2024 increased $1.6 million to $270.1 million from $268.5 million for the third quarter of fiscal 2023.
+The increase in sales resulted primarily from a 0.9% increase in average selling price per case, partially offset by a 0.7% decline in case volume.
+The volume decline primarily impacted Power+ Brands, partially offset by an increase in carbonated soft drink brands.

-Selling, general and administrative expenses for the first quarter of fiscal 2025 increased $1.5 million to $52.9 million from $51.4 million for the first quarter of fiscal 2024.
-The increase was primarily due to an increase in administrative and marketing costs, partially offset by a decrease in shipping costs.
-As a percentage of net sales, selling, general and administrative expenses increased to 16.1% for the first quarter of fiscal 2025 compared to 15.8% for the first quarter of fiscal 2024.
+Selling, general and administrative expenses for the third quarter of fiscal 2024 decreased $1.6 million to $48.9 million from $50.5 million for the third quarter of fiscal 2023.
+The decrease was primarily due to a decrease in shipping and administrative costs, partially offset by an increase in selling and marketing costs.
+As a percentage of net sales, selling, general and administrative expenses decreased to 18.1% for the third quarter of fiscal 2024 from 18.8% for the third quarter of fiscal 2023.

-Other income, net includes interest income of $4.3 million for the first quarter of fiscal 2025 and $1.8 million for the first quarter of fiscal 2024.
-The increase in interest income is due primarily to increased average invested balances.
+Other income – net includes interest income of $5.8 million for the first nine months of fiscal 2024 and $0.5 million for the first nine months of fiscal 2023.
+The increase in interest income is due to increased average invested balances and higher yields.

 LIQUIDITY AND FINANCIAL CONDITION